If your business has ever experienced a water damage incident, you know how much damage is can cuase to your property.

-To better understand which areas of your facility may present the most water damage risk, here are the top 10 sources of commercial water damage incidents1—starting from those that represent the largest losses—and some tips on how to avoid them.
+To better understand which areas of your facility may present the most water damage risk, here are the top 10 sources of commercial water damage incidents1—starting from those that represent the largest losses and some tips on how to avoid them.

-Especially in multistory buildings with stacked plumbing, toilets are a major cause of interior water damage and they make up 15% of losses.
+Especially in multistorey buildings with stacked plumbing, toilets are a major cause of interior water damage and they make up 15% of losses.
 Inspect hoses regularly and replace any that are compromised; replace all hoses every three to five years, even if they appear normal.

-Though critical for protection from fire, sprinkler malfunctions account for 14% of commercial water damage loss.
+Though sprinklers are critical for protection from fire, sprinkler malfunctions account for 14% of commercial water damage loss.
 Make sure that pipes and antifreeze/low temperature alert systems are fire code compliant and are frequently inspected, tested, and repaired.

 HVAC units cause about 8% of all water damage losses, primarily from leaks due to clogged drains, frozen evaporator coils, and pipes that are not properly connected.
 Follow manufacturer guidelines for a formal HVAC maintenance program.

 If a building is empty, it’s less likely that water damage risks will be detected early so vacancy water emergencies account for about 8% of commercial water damage losses overall.
-Take preventative measures such as shutting water where it’s not needed and installing temperature sensors to maintain the proper temperature to protect machinery or pipes
+Take preventative measures such as shutting water where it’s not needed and installing temperature sensors to maintain the proper temperature to protect machinery or pipes.

 Buildings with multiple boilers account for 7% of water claims.
 Install water barriers and ensure proper drainage.
 Create a formal preventive maintenance plan schedule and keep up with inspections from a qualified contractor.

 The 5% of claims caused by sewer backups are especially messy and undesirable.
 Often triggered by events such as excessive rain, backups can be avoided by monitoring, and clearing clog-prone areas such as wastewater lines and drainage systems.
-It’s also advisable to have emergency shut-off systems and drain check-valves to stop backflow into the building.
+It’s also sensible to have emergency shut-off systems and drain check-valves to stop backflow coming into the building.

 Water tanks are used for both water supply and fire protection systems—and they account for 4% of water damage issues.
-Adhere to accepted regulations, standards and codes for water tanks and conduct regular visual and internal inspections.
+Adhere to applicable regulations, standards and codes for water tanks and conduct regular visual and internal inspections.
 An ultrasound will ensure the integrity of a metal tank.

-Extreme weather, construction activity, soil erosion, and the age or material of the water main pipe may all contribute to the cause water main breaks.
+Extreme weather, construction activity, soil erosion, and the age or material of the water main pipe may all contribute to the cause of water main breaks.
 These incidents account for 3% of water damage claims but are generally major.
 If possible, consider replacing water mains over 60 years old or made of iron, which are more susceptible to breakage.